fahrplanapp/calva/docs/source/index.rst

 Overview
 --------
-This API provides programmatic access to SNCF's open datasets.
+This API provides programmatic access to Calva's open datasets.
 It allows you to query, filter, and export datasets via RESTful endpoints.

 Authentication
 --------------